practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ballerina/README.md

 $
 ```

-If not, program execution also succeeds but emits this warning:
+If not downgraded, program execution also succeedsm, but emits this warning:

 ```
 WARNING: Incompatible JRE version '25.0.2' found.
 This ballerina program supports running on JRE version '21.0.*'